babelouest/angharad/README.md

 - [Carleon](https://github.com/babelouest/carleon): Command house automation side services (music, camera, etc)
 - [Gareth](https://github.com/babelouest/gareth): Logs and messenger service

-Angharad integrates all those submodules functionnalities and manages scripts, events, user profiles, and a small static file server.
+Angharad integrates all those submodules functionalities and manages scripts, events, user profiles, and a small static file server.

-Benoic and Carleon implement a dynamic lbrary loading interface to add/remove/update modules without having to recompile all the system every time an update or an improvement is made.
+Benoic and Carleon implement a dynamic library loading interface to add/remove/update modules without having to recompile all the system every time an update or an improvement is made.

 Each module are compiled independently and have its own dependencies.

 # Prerequisites

-All Angharad system, its submodules and its custom libraries are written in C language, for better preformance and lightweight resources consumption.
+All Angharad system, its submodules and its custom libraries are written in C language, for better performance and lightweight resources consumption.
 GCC and Makefile were used for the development.

 ## External dependencies